-- Long-term-The long term is the framework in which we must operate; given this perspective, prevention, rather than treatment or cure, is the logical and most economical option. - Think Comprehensively-Framing problems in their widest possible context helps see upstream interconnections and causative factors that can impact downstream problems and options. - Everybody wins-Solutions with winners and losers are not sustainable. - Transparency is key; solutions that don't make their assumptions and true costs and impacts visible to everyone are not sustainable. - Capacity, not problems, is the focus; we need to see "problems" not as something that needs to be "solved," but as a symptom of something larger-the need to enlarge the capacity of a system; we need to focus on creating wealth, not just reducing poverty. - Needs as markets-the world's needs are real or potential markets; problems are unmet needs that can often be met through creative products matched to the real needs of real people; poverty is a mandate for design and entrepreneurial innovation and creativity, not just government intervention and paternalistic imposition of top down "solutions."
+- Whole world-The whole world is now the relevant unit of problem solving; problems need to be seen from a global perspective. - Long-term-The long term is the framework in which we must operate; given this perspective, prevention, rather than treatment or cure, is the logical and most economical option. - Think Comprehensively-Framing problems in their widest possible context helps see upstream interconnections and causative factors that can impact downstream problems and options. - Everybody wins-Solutions with winners and losers are not sustainable. - Transparency is key; solutions that don't make their assumptions and true costs and impacts visible to everyone are not sustainable. - Capacity, not problems, is the focus; we need to see "problems" not as something that needs to be "solved," but as a symptom of something larger-the need to enlarge the capacity of a system; we need to focus on creating wealth, not just reducing poverty. - Needs as markets-the world's needs are real or potential markets;